stt-datacore/website/static/crew/toby_russell_crew.md

 series: tng
 memory_alpha:
 bigbook_tier: 12
-events: 0
+events: 1
 in_portal: true
 published: true
 ---

-Saved by her skill set.
-She's merely okay for early game voyages and gauntlet, but will quickly become just +1 Physician.
+Saved by her skill set, she's merely okay for early game voyages and gauntlet, but will quickly become just another notch on your Physician belt.
+Considering the ease of that collection, she makes for fine airlock material.
+How do you like it when someone plays fast and loose with _your _life, jerk?